-Individuals with a service date on or after July 1, 1988 who have to pay the full cost of benefits because they retire under age 62 may choose to waive U-M coverage at retirement.
-Such individuals who choose to waive coverage are eligible for re-enrollment in U-M medical and/or dental coverage at age 62 providing the retiree maintains continuous comparable medical and/or dental coverage through another source and requests re-enrollment by contacting the SSC Contact Service Center within 30 days of turning 62 years of age.
+Retirees with a date of service on or after July 1, 1988, and are under age 62 have to pay the full cost of benefits because they retire before age 62 may choose to waive U-M coverage at retirement.
+Such individuals who choose to waive coverage are eligible for re-enrollment in U-M medical and/ or dental coverage at age 62, provided the retiree maintains continuous comparable medical and/or dental coverage through another source and requests re-enrollment by contacting SSC - HR Customer Care within 30 days of turning 62 years of age.
 Certification that comparable coverage has been maintained will be required.
 Effective the first of the month after reaching age 62, the university will provide its contribution toward the cost of benefits.

-Retirees who choose to waive life insurance cannot reenroll.
+Retirees who choose to waive life insurance cannot re-enroll.